Constitutional Court of Croatia

 The Constitutional Court of the Republic of Croatia (Ustavni sud Republike Hrvatske) is an institution that acts as the interpreter and guardian of the Croatian Constitution and which monitors the conformity of laws with the Constitution as well as protection of human rights and freedoms of citizens that are guaranteed by the Constitution.
 It is considered to be de facto the highest judicial authority because it can overturn Supreme Court decisions on the basis of constitutional breaches.
 It is not considered as being part of the judicial branch of government, but rather a court sui generis, and it is therefore often colloquially referred to as a "fourth branch of government", alongside the traditional model of tripartite separation of powers into the executive (Government/President of the Republic), legislative (Parliament) and judicial (Supreme Court) branches.

 The legal acts that are relevant for the functioning and the internal organisation of the Constitutional Court are the Constitution of Croatia, the Constitutional Act on the Constitutional Court of the Republic of Croatia and the Rules of Procedure of the Constitutional Court.

 Powers and responsibilities

-According to the Articles 126–132 of the Croatian Constitution, Constitutional Court shall:
+According to the Article 125 of the Croatian Constitution, Constitutional Court shall: